haskell/core-libraries-committee/guides/warning-for-head-and-tail.md

 1. If you use `-Werror`, set `-Wwarn=warnings-deprecations` to downgrade this area of compiler messages from errors to warnings, so that your build can succeed.

 2. If you are annoyed by warnings, set `-Wno-warnings-deprecations` to quash this area of compiler messages.
 You can also put `:set -Wno-warnings-deprecations` into `.ghci` config file.
+   Note that this also disables any other custom warnings and deprecation warnings!

 If you are happy to change code to eliminate warning messages: